 Enter the coordinates shown in the table to define four lines representing the original ground level (all Z coordinates should be zero or left blank).
 Use the Tab key to move to the next entry field on the dialog.
-When all coordinates have been entered click the OK button

-X Y
+Y

-0 0
+0

-20 0
+0

-21 0
+0

-25 0
+0

-100 0
+0